On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

-Since $\gspectra G$ is a closed symmetric monoidal category under $\wedge$, Proposition~\ref{thm:1} implies that both $\geinftycat{G}$ and $\gainftycat{G}$ are complete and cocomplete, and that the forgetful functors
+Since $\ugspectra G$ is a closed symmetric monoidal category under $\wedge$, Proposition~\ref{thm:1} implies that both $\ugeinftycat{G}$ and $\ugainftycat{G}$ are complete and cocomplete, and that the forgetful functors

-create (enriched) limits, sifted colimits, and have left adjoints
+create enriched limits, sifted colimits, and have left adjoints

-Similarly, one has a categories of left and right modules over an associative algebra $A$.
+Similarly, there are categories of left and right modules over an associative algebra $A$.
 We will use the symbol $\rmod{A}$ for the category of {\em left $A$-modules.} As described in \S\ref{sec:symm-mono-categ}, when $A$ is commutative, the category $\rmod{A}$ inherits a symmetric monoidal product $M\smashove{A}N$ defined by the reflexive coequalizer diagram